MangoMirage/captain-kitty-one-ear/Quiet_revolution.md

 Mary shook her head.

 “Well,” Kitty said, leaning in close, “either that dog vanish one night, quiet-like.
 Folks say, *‘What happen to the howlin’?’* Then they forget all ‘bout it.
 Or maybe they give him a bone, then a cushion… maybe even a fancy title.
 And soon enough, that dog don’t howl so loud no more.
 One day, he don’t even remember why he was howlin’ to begin with.
-He sittin’ pretty with his title, enjoyin’ the attention—but the howl?
+He sittin’ pretty with his title, enjoyin’ the attention - but the howl?
 That gone.”

 “So he become part of the system?”
 Mary whispered.